josefdzbeta/Knack-node-coding-excercise/README.md

 - `saveCleanJson(cleanData)`: This function writes the cleaned data to `clean_application.json` in a human-readable format.

 A detailed documentation of all the functions used in the project can be found in the JSDoc documentation.
-Navigate to the [JSDoc documentation](./documentation/index.html) for more information.
+Navigate to the [JSDoc documentation](./documentation/index.html) and execute the index.html file for more information.

 ## Contributing